 7.3 – Guidance Statement on the Wearing of Personal Dosimetry

 The RHC discussed the need for guidance on the wearing of personal dosimetry.
-It noted there is already a requirement in the existing Standard for Radiation Dosimetry Service Providers (RPS S-3) for dosimetry service providers (DPSs) to give relevant wearing instructions for each unique type of dosemeter supplied, and that specific types of doses correspond to measurements at certain locations, which means that a single national piece of guidance may be unnecessary.
-However, the RHC noted differing international examples of guidance do exist and should be reviewed.
+It noted there is already a requirement in the existing Standard for Radiation Dosimetry Service Providers (RPS S-3) for dosimetry service providers (DSPs) to give relevant wearing instructions for each unique type of dosemeter supplied, and that specific types of doses correspond to measurements at certain locations, which means that a single national piece of guidance may be unnecessary.
+However, the RHC noted international examples of guidance do exist and should be reviewed.

 Task: The RHC to consider international examples of guidance on wearing personal dosimetry.